Chlamydia

 Any diagnosis will be in complete confidence if you’re over 16.
 If you’re under 16, each clinic has rules about confidentiality and they should make these clear to you if you ask, so you can decide whether to carry on with the consultation.

-What if I ignore it?
+What happens if you ignore chlamydia?

 Ignoring chlamydia can lead to some pretty serious health issues, especially in women.
 The mildest of these is cervicitis, which is an inflammation of the cervix, and the worst-case scenario is pelvic inflammatory disease (PID).
 This painful infection of the uterus can damage the fallopian tubes and leave a woman infertile.

 For men, leaving it untreated may lead to a painful infection in the testicles and can sometimes reduce fertility.
-Babies born to a woman with chlamydia may also be born with the infection, causing eye damage or pneumonia.
+Babies born to a mother with chlamydia may also be born with the infection, causing eye damage or pneumonia.

 How do I protect myself from contracting chlamydia?